-In an era where theaters still play short videos telling you not to act like assholes by talking loudly or using your iPhone enters last weekend’s box office champ A Quiet Place—as much a shut-up-and-watch shame-fest as it is a horror film.
+In an era where theatres still play short videos telling you not to act like assholes by talking loudly or using your iPhone enters last weekend’s box office champ A Quiet Place—as much a shut-up-and-watch shame-fest as it is a horror film.

 Set in yet another dystopian future, creatures with acute senses for noise stalk humans.
 Evelyn and Lee Abbot (real-life married couple Emily Blunt and John Krasinski, also the director) spend their days amidst this silent hell, scavenging and surviving with three children, one of whom is deaf, played by Regan (Millicent Simmonds).

 Much of the film zeroes in on eyes and faces, with actors communicating through sign language and facial expressions amidst muted scores and sound.
-The film feels quiet and fresh, but throughout the 90-minute length of silent tension, I had another kind of fear in the theater.
+The film feels quiet and fresh, but throughout the 90-minute length of silent tension, I had another kind of fear in the theatre.
 Folks chew noticeably slower, people’s whispers sounded louder and suddenly, a film about silence managed to let me know where every shitty moviegoer was sitting.

 The In-Between Laugher